veeso/pyc-shell/README.md

 - Possibility to implement new translators for other cyrillic alphabets.
 - Conversion of both Input and outputs.
 - Escaping for latin strings.
-- Oneshot and interactive modes
+- Oneshot and shell modes
-- Customizations for interactive mode and aliases
+- Customizations and aliases

 ## Usage